About Steinernema carpocapsae

 Steinernema carpocapsae is a parasitic nematode capable of infecting a broad range of insect species.
 The infective juvenile, which emerges from a depleted host cadaver to seek out a new insect to infect, is the only free-living stage.
 Infective juveniles tend to be found at the soil surface, and use an ambushing search strategy in which they stand on their tails and attach to a passing insect.

 Genome Assembly & Annotation

-The genome assembly was produced by the California Institute of Technology using PacBio long reads, with BioNano optical mapping, as described in Serra et al. (2019).
+The genome assembly was produced by the University of California, Irvine using PacBio long reads, with BioNano optical mapping, as described in Serra et al. (2019).
 It is an update to an earlier assembly from the same institute.

 - Dillman AR, Macchietto M, Porter CF, Rogers A, Williams B, Antoshechkin I, Lee MM, Goodwin Z, Lu X, Lewis EE, Goodrich-Blair H, Stock SP, Adams BJ, Sternberg PW, Mortazavi A. Comparative genomics of Steinernema reveals deeply conserved gene regulatory networks.
 Genome Biol, 2015;16():200

 - Serra L, Macchietto M, Macias-Muñoz A, McGill CJ, Rodriguez IM, Rodriguez B, Murad R, Mortazavi A. Hybrid Assembly of the Genome of the Entomopathogenic Nematode Steinernema carpocapsae Identifies the X-Chromosome.
 G3 (Bethesda), 2019;9(8):2687-2697

 This widget has been derived from the assembly-stats code developed by the Lepbase project at the University of Edinburgh